fadeldamen/fadeldamen/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning web denveloper with javascript, python, css and html
+- 🌱 I’m currently learning web denveloper with javascript, python, css, nodejs react and html